railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_muti_company.rst

 Logistics Configuration in a Multi-Company Environment
 ======================================================

-To configure your logistics in multi-company environment you need to install module :mod:`stock_location`.
+To configure your logistics in multi-company environment you need to install :mod:`stock_location` module.

 This module supplements the Warehouse application by adding support for per-product location paths, effectively implementing Push and Pull inventory flows.